RobertJansson/Calculator/README.md

 CViewer.java
 </b><br>
 Viewer for the calculator.
 Has the action listeners and action handlers today, but the handlers will be moved to the Controller later.

 <p><b>
+CBrain.java
+</b><br>
+The smart little brain of the Calculator (that compute math problems).
+It is using recursive descent but as the GUI is not ready for it yet I wait with upload and implementation.

+<p><b>
 Icn.java